scienceasdf/easyAuto/README.md

 ### Release Download
 https://github.com/scienceasdf/easyAuto/releases

-The Android application package is also available in BaiduYun: https://pan.baidu.com/s/1bpEXicZ
+The connection to GitHub is not very stable.
+Thus, the Android application package is also available in BaiduYun: https://pan.baidu.com/s/1bpEXicZ

 ### Prequisites